 “Eating a well-balanced diet with adequate protein intake is important for optimal hair growth,” she added.
 “Generally, we recommend 50 grams of protein or more per day.”

-We all know that caffeine can give you an energy boost, but one
+We all know that caffeine can give you an energy boost — and its topical use has been shown to give hair growth a boost, too.

 Essential oils not only smell good, but they may also help promote hair growth.

 Specific vitamins, minerals, and fatty acids are especially important for your overall health and also play a key role in providing your body with the energy needed for hair growth.
-This includes:
+These nutrients can include:

 While the research demonstrating the efficacy of biotin is limited, a

-The study examined the effectiveness of daily, 4-minute scalp massages.
-After 24 weeks, the researchers found that the nine men involved in the study had thicker hair than at the start.
+The 2016 study examined the effectiveness of daily, 4-minute scalp massages.
+After 24 weeks, the researchers found that the nine men involved in the study had thicker hair at the end of the study than at the start of it.
+Larger studies are still needed to support these results.

 While the study didn’t show any noticeable difference in hair growth, it’s thought that a scalp massage may help dilate blood vessels beneath the skin.
 This, in turn, may lead to thicker, stronger hair that’s less likely to break off or become damaged.